-We could have done the same thing by writing:
+We could have achieved the same effect by writing:

 '''

 for i in spam:

 L.append(i)

-print L
+print( L )

 '''

 Notice however, that the map function allows us to remove the need for a nested block of code.
 From one point of view that reduces the complexity of the program by one level.
-We'll see that as a recurring theme of FP, that use of the FP functions reduces the relative complexity of the code by eliminating blocks.
+We'll see that as a recurring theme of FP; that use of the FP functions reduces the relative complexity of the code by eliminating blocks.